 Attorneys Helping You Improve Your Credit Score

-The law firm of Simon, Fitzgerald, Cooke, Reed and Welch, is not only the oldest bankruptcy firm in the state, but we truly care about the best interests of our clients and their long-term financial health.
+The law firm of Simon Fitzgerald LLC, is not only the oldest bankruptcy firm in the state, but we truly care about the best interests of our clients and their long-term financial health.
 This includes our clients’ credit reports and scores and ways to improve upon them.

 We want you to have a realistic understanding and not a sugar-coated answer to credit scores.
 The reality is that credit scores do not improve overnight.
 However, after receiving a discharge of your debt in bankruptcy you’ll have the ability to start fresh and move toward financial stability and a brighter future.